jfgagnon00/Unity-Voxelizer/README.md

 ### Scene edition

 1. Open VoxelizationScene
-2. Look for game object Voxels
+2. Look for the game object Voxels
 3. Press play
 4. Fiddle with Voxelization component properties.
 5. Assign a new mesh to be voxelized.